UI Streaming

 toDeuzStreamResponse never lets the stream throw at the consumer.
 Any error thrown while draining fullStream is caught and emitted as a single error part, after which the [DONE] sentinel still closes the stream cleanly.
 The message is passed through the core's secret redactor, so API keys and bearer tokens never reach the browser.
 Handle it on the client by matching type: 'error'.

-Example: Next.js route handler
+Example: resumable Next.js route pair

 Read keys from process.env at the app layer and pass them into the factory — the SDK core never reads env itself.